1269-dev/1269-dev/README.md

 I'm the Lukas Halama you're looking for!

-* 💻 I'm a Linux enthusiast with deep experience in Ubuntu and Bash.
+* 💻 I'm a Linux enthusiast with experience in Ubuntu and Bash.
 * 🐍 I'm a Python developer in progress, focused on building tools and automation scripts.
 * 🔧 I love working with Git, open-source projects, and finding ways to make life easier with code.